Description

 In summary, Jesus’ words to the woman caught in adultery capture God’s heart for each of us: forgiveness and freedom to walk blamelessly.
 He calls us to holiness, and through His grace, He provides the transformation, guidance, and strength needed to live out that calling.
 This is the essence of a life lived in God’s Kingdom—saved, transformed, and empowered by His grace to reveal His love and righteousness to the world.

-How often do you give God the opportunity to share His heart and mind with you, what He thinks and how He feels about the things going on in and around you?
+How often do you give God the opportunity to share His heart and mind with you, what He thinks, and how He feels about the things going on in and around you?

 Sunday, November 3, 2024